study-groups/devops/README.md

 guiding philosophy.

-The [dotool.sh](./dotool.sh) file is a collection of Bash functions which collects various tools neceassry to provision compute and networking resources.
+The [dotool.sh](./dotool.sh) file is a collection of Bash functions which provision compute and networking resources in Digital Ocean ecosystem.

-The [tetra](./tetra/) directory is a collection of Bash functions which securely orchestrates linux processes over private networks.
+The [tetra](./tetra/) directory contains Bash functions for securely configuring linux servers and managing microservices on them.

 ## Virtual Environments
 Two methods of virtualization: